-Enterococcus faecalis (vancomycin-resistant isolates)

-Enterococcus faecium (including vancomycin-resistant isolates)

-Staphylococcus epidermidis (including methicillin-resistant isolates)
+Enterococcus faecalis (vancomycin-susceptible and vancomycin-resistant isolates) Enterococcus faecium (including vancomycin-resistant isolates) Staphylococcus epidermidis (including methicillin-resistant isolates) Staphylococcus haemolyticus

-Staphylococcus haemolyticus

-Susceptibility Testing

-For specific information regarding susceptibility test interpretive criteria and associated test methods and quality control standards recognized by FDA for daptomycin, please see: https://www.fda.gov/STIC.

-13 NONCLINICAL TOXICOLOGY
+12 NONCLINICAL TOXICOLOGY

-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility
+12.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term carcinogenicity studies in animals have not been conducted to evaluate the carcinogenic potential of Daptomycin for injection.
+Long-term carcinogenicity studies in animals have not been conducted to evaluate the carcinogenic potential of daptomycin.
 However, neither mutagenic nor clastogenic potential was found in a battery of genotoxicity tests, including the Ames assay, a mammalian cell gene mutation assay, a test for chromosomal aberrations in Chinese hamster ovary cells, an in vivo micronucleus assay, an in vitro DNA repair assay, and an in vivo sister chromatid exchange assay in Chinese hamsters.

-Daptomycin did not affect the fertility or reproductive performance of male and female rats when administered intravenously at doses of 25, 75, or 150 mg/kg/day, which is approximately up to 9 times the estimated human exposure level based upon AUCs (or approximately up to 4 times the recommended human dose of 6 mg/kg based on body surface area comparison).
+Daptomycin did not affect the fertility or reproductive performance of male and female rats when administered intravenously at doses of 25, 75, or 150 mg/kg/day, which is approximately up to 9 times the estimated human exposure level based upon AUC_s (or approximately up to 4 times the recommended human dose of 6 mg/kg based on body surface area comparison).

-13.2 Animal Toxicology and/or Pharmacology
+12.2 Animal Toxicology and/or Pharmacology